henry-AY/capstone-resume-agent/README.md

 Personalizing a resume for every job application is a laborious and time-consuming grind.
 To do it well, you have to invest significant time into researching, drafting, editing, and polishing so it reads smoothly.
 Doing that once is fine; however, it is not scalable doing it tens-hunderds of times for internships or full-time jobs and can easily become exhausting.

 A lot of people end up reusing the same resume simply because personalizing for every job description takes too long.
 Thus, good candidates can get filtered out by the ATS system or simply overlooked because their resume doesn't clearly match the role.
 It's a workflow that's highly repetitive, which means it can efficiently be automated.
 This allows the candidates to focus their time on the actual application process and interview preparation, while the agent system handles the personalization in the background.
+Finally, the user can pick and choose what parts of the polished resume they like, fill in any missing values, and/or update it to match their preferences.

 ## Solution Statement